Healthy Homes Assessment Ngaio

 Ngaio Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement in all Ngaio and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is required in all Ngaio and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate conformance with the Healthy Homes Standards that apply or will be applied to your rental home.
+• Property managers and landlords have to keep records that prove conformance with each Healthy Homes Standards that apply or will apply to the rental property.

-• Private landlords and property managers have to ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.
+• Property managers and private landlords have to make sure their rental properties conform according to Healthy Homes Standard within 90 days of a new, renewed or varied Tenancy.

 Unreasonable Gaps & Holes